ng-bao/CTF-Writeups/cyberdefenders/Acoustic_Lab.md

 Answer: `UDP`

-## Question 2: The attacker used a bunch of scanning tools that belong to the same suite.
+## Question 2: The attackers used a bunch of scanning tools that belong to the same suite.
 Provide the name of the suite.
 In `log.txt`, we can see that almost all requests have the `User-Agent` field set to `friendly-scanner`.
 Looking this up online reveals that this User-Agent belongs to the `SIPVicious` suite.
 > What is a user agent?
 >